habibdraft/habibdraft.github.io/_posts/2020-12-12-Memoization.md

 When we're solving a problem over time, it's helpful for us to remember how we solved a previous part of the problem before and not have to go through the process of solving it again.
-This process is called memoization.
+One way to accomplish this is through memoization.

 ## Writing a faster Fibonacci function